FBruzzesi/bda3-exercises/README.md

 I am studying the subject at my own pace and using python as programming language for anything involved.

 **Remark**: This is not an official source by any mean, solutions may be error prone.
 Suggestions and corrections are always welcomed.

+**Issues**: Some latex equations do not render on Github, while I have no issue on local machines.
+As before, suggestions are welcomed.